Opportunities

 Student Employment, Research and Funding Opportunities

 Sociology concentrators are competitive for many employment, research, and funding positions available through other departments and offices at Harvard.
-The following are a list of programs that Sociology students regularly participant in:
+The following are a list of programs that Sociology students regularly participant in and offices that assist students with finding programs:

 Harvard Radcliffe Institute: Radcliffe Research Partnership Opportunities - Paid research assistantships working with Radcliffe fellows.
 Positions are typically announced during the summer (June and July) for year-long assistantships.